Sapta Puri: Kanchipuram

 Kanchipuram, the pilgrimage city, in Tamil Nadu, also known as Canjeevaram during the British rule, built during the Pallava Dynasty between 6th and 8th centuries CE, located on the bank of the Palar River, has an architectural legacy of over 1000 years.
 Before this period, it was the capital of early Cholas in the 2nd century BCE.
-After the rule of the Pallava Dynasty, the Vijayanagara empire (1336 to 1646 CE) and the Nayaka dynasty period (14th–17th centuries CE) followed, in that order.
+After the rule of the Pallava Dynasty, the Vijayanagara Empire (1336 to 1646 CE) and the Nayaka dynasty period (14th–17th centuries CE) followed, in that order.
 Prior to the Pallava reign, it is conjectured, based on the chronicles of the Xuanzang, the Chinese pilgrim who visited Pallavas court, that the city was under the influence of Ashoka, the Mauryan emperor in 3rd century BCE.
 Xuanzang had also noted that Buddha (6th or 5th century BCE) had visited this place.
 Jain and Buddhist temples and stupas of the Chola Dynasty reign have been recorded but mostly do not exist on ground.
 But South Indian architecture got a fillip only during the Pallava rule, particularly of rock-cut temples during Mahendravarman I's reign (600–630 CE) after he converted from Jainism to Hinduism.
 He was considered a man with vision and intelligence, a scholar, musician and a playwright.
 Kanchipuram was considered second only to Varanasi city in fame and learning.
-Adi Shankara, the Hindu philosopher saint, who propagated the Advaita philosophy lived and taught here in the fifth century BC.
+Adi Shankara, the Hindu philosopher saint, who propagated the Advaita philosophy lived and taught here in the fifth century BCE.